FibreTuff produces superior 3D printed bone models with high strength & radiopacity

 Non Toxic: FibreTuff is non bioresorbable and does not dissolve or leech harmful compounds into the bloodstream.

-Desktop FDM Compatible: PAPC II rivals PEEK in strength to weight ratio but prints at 230℃ making it compatible with most desktop FDM printers.
+Desktop FDM Compatible: FibreTuff II rivals PEEK in strength to weight ratio but prints at 230℃ making it compatible with most desktop FDM printers.

 Using FibreTuff 3D Models for Orthotics:

-FibreTuff PAPC provides superior anatomical bone models with Radiopacity for femurs, calcaneus, talus, metatarsal, skull cap, mandible, sacrum, etc.
+FibreTuff produces superior high strength anatomical bone models with radiopacity for femurs, calcaneus, talus, metatarsal, skull cap, mandible, sacrum, etc.

 Pre-surgical simulation, assessment, training & planning.

 Practice drilling through bones using models 3d printed that match patient specific anatomy.

 Practice securing implants in place, including exactly where and how deep to drill or cut bone with the proper insertion angle.